-Scorecarding with IBM Cognos 8 BI allows you to link decisions made by individual managers to corporate strategies and goals.
+Scorecarding with IBM Cognos 8 BI allows you to link decisions made by individual employees to corporate strategies and goals.
 It provides users at every level of the business with access to reports, analysis and alerts, helping them understand their metrics and the factors that drive their performance.

-It can scale easily from tracking a few individuals to discrete geographic regions to the entire enterprise.
-It can also manage performance using methodologies like the Balanced Scorecard.
+It can scale easily from tracking a few individuals to specific operating subsidiaries, and from discrete geographic regions to the entire enterprise.
+It can manage performance using methodologies like Balanced Scorecard, Six Sigma and Total Quality Management.